Even if you’re diligently working to reduce waste, disposable bags probably ease into your routine.

 What is the best way to responsibly discard different kinds of disposable bags in an earth-friendly manner?
 We talked to some waste management professionals to get their perspectives.

 Most mixed recycling services do not want any type of plastic bags included with papers, plastics, and glass.
 It’s an easy rule to follow.
 Yet even well-meaning folks often ignore it, often “wish-cycling” — including the bags in their recycling bin in the hopes that they will get recycled.

 This can cause expensive problems at the recycling facility.
 Plastic bags and other flexible filmy plastics wrap around recycling equipment.
 This interferes with efficient sorting and occasionally requires workers to shut down equipment to dislodge the bags.

-If you corral household or office recyclables in a plastic bag for convenience, open it and dump contents into your recycling bin so all items are loose.
-Save your plastic bag for re-use, or recycle it at a separate drop-off point where plastic bags are accepted.
+If you use a plastic bag for storing household or office recyclables, open it and dump contents into your recycling bin so all items are loose.
+Save your plastic bag for reuse, or recycle it at a separate drop-off point where plastic bags are accepted.
 If neither option is viable, discard it in your garbage so it ends up in a landfill rather than winding up as plastic pollution in our precious waterways.

 If you bundle mixed recyclables inside a plastic bag, workers at recycling facilities likely will pull it out and discard it as garbage, explains Robert Pickens, treasurer of Oklahoma Recycling Association and vice president of recycling for American Waste Control.

 Janette Micelli of Waste Management says, “Bagged recyclables in plastic bags are pulled off the line.
 Closed plastic bags with items inside are considered contamination.”

 While requirements vary with individual recycling services, some other rules for bags apply widely.
 Always check with your recycling provider for local rules.